iamllcoolray/iamllcoolray/README.md

 * 🔭 I'm currently working on a Free Dictionary API wrapper in Perl.

-* 🌱 I’m currently learning C++ to develop games using SDL2.
+* 🌱 I’m currently learning Lua to develop games using the LÖVE2D framework.

 <br>